aabbtree77/cv/README.md

 });
 ```

-Github pages with a custom domain may require `base` to be removed.
+Github Pages with a custom domain may require `base` to be removed.

 ## Warning About Astro

-I tried Astro instead of Vite previously, and Astro was messing up paths with `npm run build`.
+I tried Astro instead of Vite previously, and Astro messed up resource paths with `npm run build`.
 The only way to get it right was to edit the `dist` files manually after the build.

 Whatever these frameworks generate, github pages `dist/index.html` should have absolute paths set as